ClairaClaira Help Desk

 Where results go

-Results populate directly into the connected Nuix Discover field as each document is processed.
+Results populate directly into the connected Nuix Discover field while the task is still running.
 You do not need to export or transfer anything -- the data flows straight into your existing review workflow.
+Foreground scans write each document's result as it completes, and background scans -- including very large ones -- write results back progressively in batches throughout the run rather than all at once at the end.

 Bulk Task History Report